SaMajerus/Inventory-Trkr/README.md

   * Still not working?
 Save a copy of this document, then move the Program's folder to the Recycle bin and Delete it.
 Then, try installing it from GitHub again using the above steps.

-  * If it STILL won't work:  Please don't hesitate to reach out via Email.
+  * If it <em>still</em> won't work:  Please don't hesitate to reach out via Email.
 In addition to uncropped screenshots of the issue (send them as Attachments), please also include your Contact Info (preferably with the best method for contacting you).
 This allows me to better assist you with Troubleshooting.
 <br><br>